gautamp8/WITTY/README.md

 # WITTY
 An innovative E-commerce android app Prototype based on Firebase

-# WITTY
-An innovative E-commerce android app Prototype based on Firebase

 To understand the app's concept let's start with a story

 John knows a lot about buying products from the offline retailers, he has a decade worth of experience of shopping quality products, saving a lot of bucks by bargaining with the seller.